Chapter 4: A Futile Chore

 I write this addendum in the year 2014.
 As far as I know, my wife has never suffered another relapse.
 That's 14 years without a relapse.
 Some suggest that, therefore, this must be because I am no longer there causing them.
 If so, then my exit was all for the best.

 I think it is all so shameful, when one considers that under a slightly changed social order, all this suffering, deprivation and hardship simply could not happen.
-In a community-based socio-economy, the burden of metal illness, like everything else, would be shared not only economically, but also socially and spiritually on a day-to-day basis.
+In a community-based socio-economy, the burden of mental illness, like everything else, would be shared not only economically, but also socially and spiritually on a day-to-day basis.

 Parent Document | ©May 1998, Dec 2014 Robert John Morton